vectordotdev/vector/rfcs/2020-05-25-more-usable-logevents.md

 }
 ```

 Many of these APIs offer functionality ***coarsely similar*** to a `FlatMap`.
 These APIs were added ad-hoc, as needed over time, and were not designed intentionally to all fit together.
-In addition, some changes were added unobtrusively to aid in the migration path.
+In addition, some changes were added unobtrusively to aid in the migration path, such as `insert_path` and `insert_flat`, or the differing outputs of `keys` and `all_fields`.

 ### Example `LogEvent` Lifetimes